laboon/CS1699_Fall2018/deliverables/1/deliverable1.md

 **ASSIGNED: September 18, 2018 ...
 DUE: October 4, 2018**

 For the first deliverable, we are going to create a variation on ScroogeCoin called StringCoin.
 Like ScroogeCoin, this is a centralized blockchain - Bill is the source of all coins.
-ANY user can add a block as long as it is valid
+However, ANY user can add a block as long as it is valid.

 You will read in the blockchain file, generate a blockchain, determine if it is valid, and print out all coins generated and who owns them.